Quad9: Sony Music injunction

 On August 31, 2021, Quad9 filed an objection to the injunction, citing a number of flaws in the legal arguments made by Sony, but principally hinging on the fact that ISPs (which actually have a business relationship with infringing parties) are exempted from third-party liability, despite the fact that they also operate DNS recursive resolvers, and that it's a misinterpretation of the law to exclude independent recursive resolvers from that exemption.

+On December 5, 2023 the lawsuit was dismissed and Sony was ordered to pay the costs of the legal dispute.
+Although the court rendered the verdict as final, without possibility of appeal, Sony may still appeal the appeal closure via a complaint against the denial of leave of appeal, after which they would have to appeal the case itself with the German Federal Court.

 Service

-Quad9 operates recursive name servers for public use at the twelve IP addresses listed below.
+Quad9 operates recursive name servers for public use.
 These addresses are routed to the nearest operational server using anycast routing.
-Quad9 supports DNS over TLS over port 853, DNS over HTTPS over port 443, and DNSCrypt over port 443.
+Quad9 supports DNS over TLS over port 853, DNS over HTTPS over port 443, and DNSCrypt over port 8443.